 Our initial interview

 We will discuss your project in greater detail than we had in our email exchange.
 However, this isn’t the time to pour out all the details of the story to me.
 That will come later.
 Just summarize for now.
-If I’ve agreed to chat, I feel your project is within my wheelhouse and is worth exploring with you.

 I will also want to discuss your goals for this book.
 As a heads-up, if your primary objective is to make a lot of money, you’ll need a top-notch marketing plan.
 It’s tough to make a profit as a first-time author, but it helps if you have an existing avenue for selling a book.
 For instance, if you have a strong online presence, a large mailing list, and an existing store, you’re in a good position to sell your book.
 Amazon only works if you support your book with one or more of the above tools.

 Most of my clients aren’t interested in turning a profit; instead, they have a strong desire to simply publish a book within their lifetime.
-They have a powerful message they wish to share, and they feel they can do some good for others.
+They have a powerful message they wish to share and feel they can do some good for others.
 Most aren’t looking to make money or recover their expenses.
 And some only wish to share their story with close friends and family.